opuswallet/opus-jobs/frontend-engineer.md

 ### Required Skills

-- Experience with mobile engineering in iOS and/or Android
+- Experience with mobile engineering in iOS and/or Android.
-- Experience with frontend engineering in JavaScript, TypeScript, React and/or React Native
+- Experience with frontend engineering in JavaScript, TypeScript, React and/or React Native.

 ### Salary